grafana/mimir/docs/sources/operators-guide/deploying-grafana-mimir/jsonnet/configuring.md

 # Configuring Grafana Mimir deployment with Jsonnet

+Notable features of the Mimir Jsonnet are described here in detail.
+To learn how to get started, see [Deploying Grafana Mimir with Jsonnet and Tanka](./deploying.md).

 ## Anti-affinity

 Given the distributed nature of Mimir, both performance and reliability are improved when pods are spread across different nodes.